kjs452/KennysOpenDSKY/README.md

 + Two threads of control: One thread is a backround task, which runs major modes.
 The other thread is a foreground task which runs simple verbs/nouns.
 + Ability to enter values using the keypad instead of +/- keys.
++ More accurately reproduces the Apollo DSKY interface.

 ## Files
 The main source code is in `KennysOpenDSKY.cpp`.